Using technology to detect and prevent psychosocial risks in the workplace

 Psychosocial risks: what are they?

 The way our work is organised and our work environment has an impact on our exposure to psychosocial risks.
-According to the Institut National de Recherche et de Sécurité (INRS) in France, these factors fall into 6 categories:
+According to the Institut National de Recherche et de Sécurité (INRS) in France, these factors fall into 6 categories:- Work intensity and time

 - Emotional demands